-If you’ve grown a few different types of mushrooms before and are looking to branch out into more challenging gardening projects then you might be interested in how to grow morel mushrooms.
-These mushrooms have a reputation for being expensive, difficult to find, and delicious.
-If you’ve never had one, you may be left wondering what makes them so special.
+If you’ve never had one, you may wonder what makes them so special.
 Not to worry, we’re here to explain everything.
 We’ll clue you in on how to grow morel mushrooms, why they’re so sought after, and what makes growing them different from growing a vegetable garden.

 Morel mushrooms, or Morchella, are a species of edible mushroom with caps that resemble honeycombs.
 They’re prized for their rich, earthy taste, but also because they’re rather difficult to come by.
 Morels are an unreliable crop, so they aren’t farmed on a large scale like other mushrooms.
 This means that they need to be found in the wild, a difficult task in and of itself since morels blend into the forest so well.
 Depending on the exact variety and how far they’re being shipped, morels can cost anywhere from $30 a pound to several hundred dollars.

 Naturally, if you’re a fan of morels, you’ll want to skip that price tag by growing or foraging for your own.
 If you forage for them, be aware that morels have a poisonous look-alike mushroom, called false morels.
-False morels can look very similar to true morels, but are typically more red in color.
+False morels can look very similar to true morels, but they are typically more red in color.

 A reliable way to tell the difference is to cut the mushroom in half.
 True morels are hollow inside, while false morels are solid.
 It’s a good idea to go mushroom hunting with an experienced guide, especially the first few times you go foraging.
 If you have any doubts about what kind of mushroom you have, don’t eat it.
 No mushroom, no matter how delicious, is worth your life.
 If you suspect you’ve eaten the wrong kind of mushroom, seek medical help immediately.